How each dogs finds their way to a forever home

 Quarantine: Due to MA state law, dogs are quarantined for 48 hours before being seen by a veterinarian and cleared for adoption.

 Adoption: Dogs are brought to Naomi’s home to meet with potential adopters.
-We set up one appointment per dog so that there isn’t any competition.
+We set up one appointment per dog so that there isn’t any in-person competition.

 Foster: If a dog is not adopted at an adoption event, they go to a foster home.
 At this point, dogs will meet with potential adopters by appointment.